wakaber/android_device_samsung_vivaltods5m-old/README.md

 Wifi tethering

 Partially works:
-Calls (No audio, incoming number not showing up)
+Calls (Incoming number not showing up, calling someone kills audio)

 Does not work:
-Offline charging
 Wifi

 Not tested: